marcosktsz/goose.nvim/README.md

 ## ✨ Description

-This plugin provides a bridge between neovim and the [goose](https://github.com/block/goose) AI agent, creating a chat interface while capturing editor context (current file, selections) to enhance your prompts.
+This plugin provides a bridge between neovim and the [goose](https://github.com/block/goose) AI agent, creating a chat interface while capturing [editor context](#-context) to enhance your prompts.
 It maintains persistent sessions tied to your workspace, allowing for continuous conversations with the AI assistant similar to what tools like Cursor AI offer.

 <div align="center">
   <img src="https://i.imgur.com/2dkDllr.png" alt="Goose.nvim interface" width="85%" />